 The workshop has become internationally recognized for both its high-quality research talks and its supportive atmosphere for junior researchers.
 Participants present cutting-edge research in all areas related to automorphic forms.
 These include mock modular forms, Maass wave forms, elliptic curves, Siegel and Jacobi modular forms, special values of L-functions, random matrices, quadratic forms, applications of modular forms, and many other topics.

-This year, the 2016 Automorphic Forms Workshop will be held in Winston Salem, North Carolina at Manchester Hall on Wake Forest University campus.
-The Workshop will be organized by faculty at Wake Forest University, Davidson College and the University of Oregon.
+This year, the 2017 Automorphic Forms Workshop will be held in Johnson City, Tennessee at Rogers-Stout Hall on the East Tennessee State University campus.
+The Workshop is being organized by faculty at East Tennessee State University, the University of North Texas, and the University of Oklahoma.

 Each participant is strongly encouraged to give a talk which is typically 20, 30, or 40 minutes in length (mostly your choice).
-We are asking that participants giving 20 minute talks use slides only.There will be a registration fee (amount to be determined.
-Last year, the registration fee was $50).
-Please plan to pay this in cash or a check.
-We will unfortunately be unable to process credit cards.
+We are asking that participants giving 20 minute talks use slides only.There will be a registration fee (amount to be determined) to pay for drinks and snacks.

 We will provide information about local childcare options, lactation rooms, etc., for those traveling with small children.

 Email the organizers if you are interested in attending.
 This will strengthen our application for NSF funding.Clear your calendar for the week of March 6-9 in 2017 so that you can attend.

 Do some awesome mathematics so that you will have something interesting to present.